boutproject/hermes-3/docker/README.md

 Note that publishing to the registry requires write access, so this workflow only works for branches pushed to this repository — pull requests opened from forks cannot publish the experimental tag.

-## How the Docker Image is Built (`Dockerfile` Explained)

-The `Dockerfile` contains the instructions for building the Docker image layer by layer.
-Here's a breakdown of the key stages:

-1.  **Base Image (`FROM spack/ubuntu-noble@sha256:...
-AS builder`)**:
-    * The process starts by using a pre-built Docker image from Spack (a package manager for scientific computing) based on Ubuntu 24.04 (Noble Numbat).
-This image already has Spack installed, which significantly speeds up the build process for scientific software.
-    * The `AS builder` part gives this stage a name, "builder", which allows later stages to copy files from it.

-2.  **Installing OS Dependencies (`RUN apt-get ...`)**:
-    * This step updates the package lists and installs essential system packages required for building software, such as `git`, `build-essential` (which includes `gcc`, `g++`, `make`, etc.), `vim`, and `cmake`.
-Unnecessary package lists are then removed to reduce the image size.

-3.  **Spack Configuration (`COPY docker/image_ingredients/docker_spack.yaml ...`, `WORKDIR ...`, `RUN spack env activate . && spack install --fail-fast && spack gc -y`)**:
-    * A `spack.yaml` file, which specifies the desired software packages (including BOUT++ and Hermes-3, along with their dependencies and build options), is copied into the `/opt/spack-environment` directory.
-    * Spack is then activated in this environment, and the software packages defined in `spack.yaml` are installed.
-The `--fail-fast` option stops the installation immediately if any package fails to build.
-    * Finally, `spack gc -y` performs garbage collection, removing any unnecessary files left over from the build process, further optimizing the image size.

-4.  **Creating the Activation Script (`RUN spack env activate --sh -d . > activate.sh`)**:
-    * This command generates a shell script (`activate.sh`) that, when sourced, activates the Spack environment where BOUT++ and Hermes-3 are installed.
-This script is crucial for making the installed software accessible in later stages.

-5.  **Final Runtime Image (`FROM ubuntu:24.04`)**:
-    * A new, minimal Ubuntu 24.04 image is used as the base for the final runtime container.
-This keeps the production image lean by only including necessary components.

-6.  **Copying Built Software (`COPY --from=builder ...`)**:
-    * The compiled BOUT++ and Hermes-3 installations, along with the Spack environment and views (symlinked installation directories), are copied from the `builder` stage into the current image.
-This ensures that the final image contains the built software without needing to rebuild it.

-7.  **Installing Runtime Dependencies (`RUN apt-get ...`)**:
-    * Essential tools like `git`, `build-essential`, `vim`, and `cmake` are installed in the runtime image.
-These are useful for users who might want to interact with the container and potentially rebuild or run other tools.

-8.  **Setting up Working Directories and Environment Variables (`WORKDIR /hermes_project`, `ENV ...`)**:
-    * The default working directory inside the container is set to `/hermes_project`.
-    * Environment variables are defined to specify the locations of the source code, build directories, and configuration files for both Hermes-3 and BOUT++.
-Importantly, `*_OVERRIDE` variables are defined to point to the `work` directory, allowing users to mount their local source code and configuration files, which will take precedence over the built-in versions.

-9.  **Copying Hermes-3 Source (`COPY . ${HERMES_SRC_DIR}`, `RUN git submodule update ...`)**:
-    * The Hermes-3 source code from the repository is copied into the designated source directory.
-Files not needed for the build are excluded via `docker/hermes-3.dockerfile.dockerignore`.
-    * The git submodules (including BOUT++) are then initialized so the source is complete.

-10. **Copying Default Configuration Files (`COPY docker/image_ingredients/boutpp_config.cmake ...`, `COPY docker/image_ingredients/hermes_config.cmake ...`)**:
-    * Default CMake configuration files for BOUT++ and Hermes-3 are copied into their respective configuration directories.
-These will be used unless overridden by files in the `work` directory.

-11. **Configuring and Building BOUT++ and Hermes-3 (`RUN . /opt/spack-environment/activate.sh && cmake ... && cmake --build ...`)**:
-    * The Spack environment is activated using the `activate.sh` script.
-    * CMake is then used to configure the build for both BOUT++ and Hermes-3, using the specified source and configuration directories.
-The `-DCMAKE_PREFIX_PATH` option ensures that Hermes-3 can find the BOUT++ installation.
-    * Finally, the `cmake --build` command compiles the code in parallel (`--parallel`).

-12. **Copying Helper Commands (`COPY docker/image_ingredients/docker_image_commands.sh /bin/image`, `RUN chmod ...`)**:
-    * The `docker_image_commands.sh` script (which you provided) is copied into the `/bin` directory and made executable.
-This script provides the `build_boutpp`, `build_hermes`, `run`, etc., commands.

-13. **Copying Entrypoint Script (`COPY docker/image_ingredients/docker_entrypoint.sh /entrypoint.sh`, `RUN chmod ...`)**:
-    * A script named `docker_entrypoint.sh` is copied to `/` and made executable.
-This script is executed when the container starts.
-It likely performs initial setup or defers to the command provided when running the container (e.g., the `/bin/image` script).

-14. **Setting Entrypoint and Default Command (`ENTRYPOINT [ "/entrypoint.sh" ]`, `CMD [ "/bin/bash"]`)**:
-    * The `ENTRYPOINT` instruction specifies the default executable to run when the container starts.
-Here, it's the `/entrypoint.sh` script.
-    * The `CMD` instruction provides default arguments to the `ENTRYPOINT`.
-If no command is specified when running the container (e.g., `docker run <image>`), it will default to `/bin/bash`, providing an interactive shell within the container.
+### Spack binary caches (and the amd64 microarchitecture caveat)

+To avoid recompiling the whole scientific stack on every build, the builder image pulls prebuilt binaries from two mirrors:

+* **Spack's public mirror** (`binaries.spack.io/develop`) — covers most common dependencies.
+* **A self-hosted OCI cache** (`ghcr.io/boutproject/hermes-3-spack-cache`) — fills in the config-specific packages the public mirror doesn't carry (e.g. `meson`, `py-meson-python`, `py-numpy`).
+Each builder run pulls from it before building and pushes newly-built specs back, so it warms up over time.
+This is only used when registry credentials are available (same-repo branches); fork PRs and local builds fall back to the public mirror plus compiling from source.

+Both caches are keyed on each package's Spack concretization hash, which **includes the microarchitecture target**.
+This creates an asymmetry between the two architectures worth being aware of:

+* **arm64** runners are homogeneous, so they always concretize to the same generic `aarch64` target.
+Their hashes are stable, the OCI cache stays warm, and pushes are incremental (only genuinely-new specs).
+* **amd64** runners are a heterogeneous fleet.
+Because `spack.yaml` sets `concretizer.targets.granularity: generic` (rather than pinning an explicit target), Spack derives the target from the *host* CPU and rounds it to a generic level — which can be `x86_64_v2`, `_v3`, or `_v4` depending on which runner the job landed on.
+Two consequences:
+  * The *first* amd64 run at a given target finds an empty OCI cache and pushes **all** specs (not incrementally).
+This looks like a lot of work but is a one-time population, not a from-source rebuild — the packages themselves are still pulled from a binary cache.
+Subsequent runs at the same target push incrementally.
+  * If a later amd64 runner concretizes to a *different* target, the OCI cache entries written at the previous target won't match.
+Anything the public mirror also lacks at that target (the config-specific packages) would then be genuinely rebuilt from source.

+  If deterministic amd64 cache hits become important, pin an explicit portable baseline (e.g. `target=x86_64_v2`) instead of relying on `granularity: generic`.
+Note that a blanket `packages.all.require: target=…` clause constrains the compiler node in Spack 1.x and breaks concretization of the externally-found gcc, so the target must be applied in a way that exempts the compiler.

+## How the Docker Images are Built (Dockerfiles Explained)

+The runtime image is built from **two** Dockerfiles: `docker/hermes-3-builder.dockerfile` produces the `hermes-3-builder` image (the scientific toolchain), and `docker/hermes-3.dockerfile` produces the final `hermes-3` image `FROM` that builder.
+Splitting them lets the expensive toolchain be built and cached independently of the frequently-changing application build.

+### The builder image (`hermes-3-builder.dockerfile`)

+1.  **Base image (`FROM spack/ubuntu-noble@sha256:...`)**: a Spack image pinned by digest, based on Ubuntu 24.04.
+It already ships Spack *and* a full GCC toolchain (`gcc`/`g++`/`gfortran`/`make`, `libc6-dev`) plus `git`, so **no `apt-get` step is needed** — nothing is installed via the OS package manager.
+2.  **Spack config + external compiler**: the global Spack config (`spack_config.yaml`, which sets the install tree to `/opt/software`) is copied in, and `spack external find gcc` registers the base image's GCC as an external package.
+In Spack 1.x compilers are graph nodes and the concretizer only accepts them when found as external *packages*, not via the legacy `spack compiler find`.
+3.  **Binary mirrors**: Spack's signed public mirror (`binaries.spack.io/develop`) is added and its keys trusted, and — when registry credentials are supplied — the self-hosted OCI cache is added too.
+See the [Spack binary caches](#spack-binary-caches-and-the-amd64-microarchitecture-caveat) section.
+4.  **Install the environment (`spack.yaml` → `spack install --fail-fast`)**: the environment manifest (`docker/image_ingredients/spack.yaml`) lists the desired packages (`cmake`, `python`, MPI, PETSc, SLEPc, SUNDIALS, netCDF, …) and the concretizer settings (`require: %gcc`, `granularity: generic`).
+Note that **`cmake` is built by Spack** here — it is not in the base image.
+Newly-built packages are pushed back to the OCI cache when credentials are present.
+5.  **Activation script (`spack env activate --sh -d . > activate.sh`)** and **entrypoint**: `activate.sh` activates the Spack environment when sourced, and `docker_entrypoint.sh` (which sources it, then `exec "$@"`) is installed as the image entrypoint.

+### The final runtime image (`hermes-3.dockerfile`)

+1.  **`FROM ghcr.io/boutproject/hermes-3-builder:${BUILDER_TAG}` (as `builder`)**: pulls in the toolchain. `BUILDER_TAG` is a build-arg (default `latest`; CI overrides it, e.g. to `edge` or `experimental_docker_build`).
+2.  **`FROM ubuntu:24.04`** — a fresh, slim runtime stage.
+The Spack environment, `/opt/software`, and `/opt/views` are copied from the `builder` stage, so the built toolchain is available without the Spack machinery.
+3.  **Runtime tools (`apt-get ... git vim ca-certificates build-essential`)**: a small set of tools useful for interacting with and rebuilding inside the container. (`cmake` is *not* installed here — it comes from the Spack environment.)
+4.  **Working directory and environment variables (`WORKDIR /hermes_project`, `ENV ...`)**: define the locations of the source, build, and config directories for BOUT++ and Hermes-3.
+The `*_OVERRIDE` variables point into `work/`, so mounted local source and config files take precedence over the built-in versions (see [Overriding Default Builds](#overriding-default-builds-using-the-work-folder)).
+5.  **Copy source and init submodules (`COPY . ${HERMES_SRC_DIR}`, `git submodule update ...`)**: the Hermes-3 source is copied in (files excluded via `docker/hermes-3.dockerfile.dockerignore`) and its submodules (including BOUT++) are initialized.
+6.  **Copy default config files** (`boutpp_config.cmake`, `hermes_config.cmake`), used unless overridden from `work/`.
+7.  **Configure and build BOUT++ then Hermes-3 (`. activate.sh && cmake ... && cmake --build ... --parallel 4`)**: both are compiled at image-build time. `-DCMAKE_PREFIX_PATH` points Hermes-3 at the freshly-built BOUT++.
+8.  **Helper commands and entrypoint**: `docker_image_commands.sh` is installed as `/bin/image` (providing `build_boutpp`, `build_hermes`, `run`, etc.), `docker_entrypoint.sh` becomes the entrypoint, and the default command is `/bin/bash`.

 ## Help!!!
 I don't have permission to delete the `hermes-3-docker/work` folder

 One somewhat annoying problem with using this docker image is the possibility that you end up with files in the `hermes-3-docker/work` folder that you don't have permission to delete.
-If you still have the `docker-compose.yaml` and `.env` file available, you can run `docker compose run --rm fix-permissions` and then proceed with deleting the `hermes-3-docker/work` folder.
+If you still have the `docker-compose.yaml` and `.env` file available, you can run `docker compose run --rm fix_permissions` and then proceed with deleting the `hermes-3-docker/work` folder.
 However, if you've already deleted these files, run the following command
 ```
 docker run --rm -v "${PWD}/hermes-3-docker/work:/hermes_project/work" -e "PUID=$(id -u)" -e "PGID=$(id -g)" ghcr.io/boutproject/hermes-3 image fix_permissions
 ```